 Chung (1990) redefined data flow complexity based on live variable referencing.

 A definition of a variable v occurs in a statement whenever there is an assignment of a value to v.
 A definition clear path to v is a path in which v is not reassigned.
 The definition of a variable v reaches the top of a block b of code if and only if there is a definition clear path from the definition of v to the top of block b.
 Analogously, we can describe the notion of the definition of v reaching the bottom of b.
 The definition of v is live at the top of b if the definition reaches the top of b and it is referenced later.
 Variable v is live at the top or bottom of a block b if there is a live definition of v.
-The total number of live variables in a block or sum total of live definitions of all live variables in the block are suitable complexity measures.
+The total number of live variables in a block or the total of live definitions of all live variables in the block are suitable complexity measures.

 Self-Check Questions